-Creative Ways to Use Instagram Stories to Grow Your Real Estate Business in 2019
+Creative Ways to Use Instagram Stories to Grow Your Real Estate Business

 Can you even remember Instagram before Instagram Stories?

 Instagram launched the feature back in the summer of 2016 and it changed. the. game.

 Today, IG Stories are a sophisticated tool for sharing daily, GIF-filled videos of your dog — and for growing your business.

 We last explored how real estate agents can take advantage of Instagram Stories back in early 2018.
 Since then, Instagram has added more cool tools to the feature, making it an even more powerful tool for your real estate business.

 In this post, we’re rounding up all the new ways real estate agents can put Instagram Stories to good use.
 This is your handbook on creative ways to use Instagram Stories to grow your real estate business in 2019.